 Open a window or vent while operating dryer.
 It is dangerous to create a negative air pressure inside a vehicle containing fuel-burning appliances.

 Water Supply Faucets

-The Washing Machine Water Supply Faucets are accessible behind access panel in bedroom TV/Fireplace cabinet (Model 36M) or beneath the rear bath lavatory cabinet (Model 40J and 42E).
-Always turn the Water Supply Faucets OFF when not using the Washing Machine to avoid possible water leaks if a hose or hose gasket should fail.
+NOTE: Always turn Water Supply Faucets OFF when not using the Washing Machine to avoid possible water leaks if a hose or hose gasket should fail.